PatrickMagAnime/All-Mania-Leaderboard-Beatmaps/README.md

 Note: You need to have git and osu! installed!

 Create a folder on your System.
 Go into it.
 Clone my repo.
-Change the name of the original Sons folder and Copy the  cloned Songs folder into your osu! directory. :3
+Change the name of the original Songs folder and copy the cloned Songs folder into your osu! directory. :3

 **On Windows:** press win+R: Type `cmd`.
 Go to your folder with `cd`.If you dont know where you are, type in `dir`.
 Then navigate throug your directories with `cd` until you are in your previous created folder.
 Type in `git clone https://github.com/PatrickMagAnime/My-Osu-Songs-Folder.git`